Professor Mark Elgar

 Air pollution makes it harder for insects to find food and mates

-Air pollution particles affect insect antennae function and may be a driver of global declines in insect populations, finds a University of Melbourne-led study.
+The impact of air pollution particles on insects is greater than previously thought and may be a driver of global declines in insect populations

 Secrets of the basket-web spider’s silk

-A new study, including the University of Melbourne, reveals the first insights into the evolution and structure of the Australian basket-web spider’s rare silk.
+The only spider known to weave a container to catch prey, researchers now have the first insights into the evolution and structure of the basket-web spider’s rare silk

 Why do small dogs live longer than big dogs?

-Larger animals tend to live longer than smaller ones, but within the dog kingdom it pays to be small.
-A University of Melbourne expert explains what's going on.
+Larger animals tend to live longer than smaller ones, but within the dog kingdom it pays to be short.
+Here’s why

 Would cockroaches really survive a nuclear apocalypse?